Abhishek-Ranabhat/commerseum-display/README.md

 ### Access Locally

-Pulldown a local copy of the Github repository Netlify created for you, with the name you specified in the previous step
+Pulldown a local copy of the Github repository, either this one or your own fork:

 ```
 $ git clone https://github.com/nerds-with-keyboards/commerseum-display.git